 4 Reasons Why My Pooch is Scratching the Floor

 Dogs scratching or digging is not anything to be worried about.
-I have listed a few reasons dogs scratch the floor.
-They include-
+I have listed a few reasons why dogs scratch the floor.

 Reason 1: Your Dog is Bored

-If your pet wants to burn some calories, your canine seeks out ways to do so.
-Your dog is more inclined to scratch and dig if it feels bored.
+If your pet wants to burn some calories, your canine seeks ways to do so.
+Your dog is more inclined to scratch and digs if it feels boring.

-Reason 2: Your Dog is Looking for Some Peace and Quiet
+Reason 2: Your Dog is Looking for Some Quiet

 We all know how uncomfortable it is to sleep on the floor.
 This scratching helps them establish a more comfortable “homey” posture on the ground.

 Scratching an area to expose the colder area for a bed may be an idea for your pet.
 That usually happens if the weather is warm.
-And the ground is too warm to peacefully lie down.
+And the ground is too warm to lie down peacefully.

 Reason 3: Territory Marking

 Sweat is produced by glands located on the bottom of the paws.
-When your dog scratches the ground or the floor, it releases a distinct aroma.
+It releases a distinct aroma when your dog scratches the ground or the floor.